77-777/ma-yang-cosmological-argument/README.md

 12. The existence of a deity conflicts with the current state of the world and life's toils.
 13. The absence of a deity conflicts with the current state of the world and life's toils.
-14. The possibility that a deity is possible, but did not form (or no evidence is found) provides a case of questionable state.
+14. The possibility that a deity can exist is likely, but did not form (or no evidence is found) provides a case of questionable state.

 ---